GoogleCloudPlatform/professional-services/examples/cloud-functions-act-as/README.md

 ![Invocation with the secret in the application project](images/cf-act-as0.png?raw=true "Invocation with the secret in the application project")

 1. The GitHub Workflow (the Caller) authenticates to the GCP using the [google-github-actions/auth](https://github.com/google-github-actions/auth) GitHub Action.
-After this step the GitHub Workflow has short lived GCP access token available to the sunsequent workflow steps to execute and connect to the GCP to call the Cloud Function.
+After this step the GitHub Workflow has short lived GCP access token available to the subsequent workflow steps to execute and connect to the GCP to call the Cloud Function.
-2. The Caller passes the GCP access token obtained on the previous step in the Cloud Function invocation HTTP request payload or header.
+2. The Caller passes the GCP access token obtained on the previous step in the Cloud Function invocation HTTPS request payload or header.
-3. The Cloud Function authenticates to the Google API using the access token extracted from the GSM Secret on the previous step and accesses the target GCP resource on behalf and with IAM permissions of the Caller.
+3. The Cloud Function authenticates to the Google API using the access token extracted from the Secret Manager Secret on the previous step and accesses the target GCP resource on behalf and with IAM permissions of the Caller.

 ### Invocation with Secret